teaching-on-testbeds/repro-DNS/README.md

 <!-- start with an intro paragraph - what we'll do, what the prerequisites are -->

 ## Background
+Distributed denial-of-service (DDoS) attacks are attacks in which a malicious attacker issues requests that consume a large amount of resources, resulting in performance degradation, and eventually denial of service.

+The Domain Name System (DNS) translates canonical names like "google.com into the IP address that applications need to connect to the resource.
+DNS resolvers, servers between the clients and the nameservers, respond to DNS requests by returning a cached name-to-address mapping or by forwarding the query to the DNS hierarchy until a resolution is reached.
+When a resolver's resources are exhausted, it is unable to complete the resolution process for legitimate clients.
+This kind of attack may be used to prevent users from accessing websites and web applications.

+The DDoS attack explored in this experiment involves a malicious client that also controls collaborating malicious authoritative nameservers.
+The malicious authoritative nameserver is configured with a malicious referral
 <!-- this has background about the material. explain at a level suitable for an advanced undergrad with some background in the topic. -->

 ## Results